 Attire: Suggestedattire for class is leggings, long t-shirts or tunics, and bare feet.
 Long hair should be tied back.
 Note: No class on Wednesday, March 15, for Harvard Spring Break.

-Course Description: Focusing primarily on the wheel, this class for intermediate to advanced potters will explore size, form, refinement and surface.
+Course Description: Explore the possiblilities in combining ceramics with the art of food presentation in consultation with Chef and CEO of The Franklin Restaurant Group David DuBois.
+DuBois will ask students to collaborate with My Father's Delicatessan and Restaurant - a new restaurant in Allston scheduled to open late summer.
+Focusing primarily on the wheel, this class for intermediate to advanced potters will explore size, form, refinement and surface.
 Special attention will be given to creating larger vessels and lids, pouring vessels, multiples and executing more sophisticated forms.
 Class demonstrations will be approximately 35-45 minutes long with the remainder of the class being one-on-one help.
-10 classes/12 weeks.
-NOTE: No class on Monday, February 20th for President's Day.
+(8 classes/10 weeks)

 Dates: September 20 - November 22 Days/Times: Tuesdays, 7:00pm - 9:00pm Instructor: Elizabeth Eschen Location: Holden Chapel